usnationalarchives/nara-bia-photos/README.md

 ### `yarn start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/research/native-americans/bia/photos](http://localhost:3000/research/native-americans/bia/photos) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn run seed`

+Programattically generates the data files used to popluate the record and Tribal Nation content in the site.
+The files are written to a folder up one level from the project directory called `data` (`../data` relative to this directory).
+You might need to create this folder manually if it does not already exist.
+The files will be overwritten each time the `yarn seed` task is performed.

 ### `yarn run build`